Create ArcGIS maps in Power BI

-- Map tools: turn navigation tools on or off, lock the map extent in its current position, define the position of infographics cards on the map.
+- Map tools: Turn Basemaps on or off (they are off by default), lock the map extent in its current position, define the position of infographics cards on the map.
 Zoom in and Zoom out buttons are off by default.

 - Location type: Specifying the country/region in which your data is located helps to improve the accuracy of locations on your map.
 If your data is in a single country/region, choose the country/region from the drop-down list.
 If your data is global, choose World.

 - Search: Turn the Search function on or off, change the default color of the pin.
 Search is on by default and is available in the expanded map tools .

 After you add data to the map visualization, the map tools become available.